Tou7and/awesome-icd-coding/2021/Kaur-etal-review/README.md

 ## Methods
 The methods each work used is decomposed into 2 parts, feature extraction and machine learing models. <br>
-Basically all works use more than one methods.
+Basically all works use two or more methods, since it is necessary to compare with others.

 ### Feature Extraion
 TF-IDF, BOW and CBOW are commonly used within these works. <br>